 Grade Point Average.
-Applicants must have completed a master's degree from a nationally accredited institution
+Applicants must have completed a master's degree from a nationally accredited institution, and a 3.5 cumulative GPA for graduate work is preferred.
+Strong applicants with a GPA lower than 3.5 will be considered on an individual basis.

-- with a minimum 3.5 cumulative GPA for graduate work.
-Strong applicants with a GPA lower than 3.5 will be considered on an individual basis. - 2.
-Statement of Purpose.
+- 2. Statement of Purpose.
 A goal statement that includes written essays responding to select professional questions and identification of a potential practice inquiry within selected populations to frame the applicant's program of study is required.
 Applicants pursuing a post-master's certificate in a new advanced practice specialty must also address their career goals in the new specialty. - 3.
 Curriculum Vitae or Resume.
 A curriculum vitae or resume is required. - 4.
 Letters of Recommendation.
-The applicant must provide three strong professional references from doctorally prepared individuals addressing academic skills, including oral and written communication, as well as clinical competence.
-One reference should be from a faculty member who is familiar with the applicant's academic work.
+The applicant must provide three strong professional references from doctorally prepared individuals addressing academic skills, including oral and written communication, as well as professional practice competence.
+Applicants are stringly encouraged to select a doctorally prepared nurse and/or a faculty member who is familiar with the applicant's academic ability.
 Applicants to the D.N.P. plus post-master's certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and a neonatologist who have worked with the applicant in a clinical setting. - 5.
 Official Transcripts.
 Applicants must submit one transcript from each United States post-secondary institution attended to Vanderbilt's Center for Data Management.
-International student applicants who have completed college or university coursework at an institution in a country other than the United States must obtain a complete course-by-course evaluation of the native transcripts, degrees, and other relevant documents.
+International student applicants who have completed college or university course work at an institution in a country other than the United States must obtain a complete course-by-course evaluation of the native transcripts, degrees, and other relevant documents.
 In all instances, the evaluating agency will require original, official documentation.
-Please note that the evaluating agency must send Vanderbilt both the course-by-course report and copies of the native documents.
+Please note that the evaluating agency must send Vanderbilt both the courseby-course report and copies of the native documents.
 If the agency does not provide copies of the documentation used to do the course-by-course evaluation, the student must submit their official documentation to Vanderbilt.
-Official transcripts and course-bycourse evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, ATTN: International Curriculum and Credentials Analyst, PMB 407701, Nashville, Tennessee 37240-7701 For further questions regarding prior degrees, please visit: registrar.vanderbilt.edu/academic-records/internationaldegrees.php - 6.
+Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, ATTN: International Curriculum and Credentials Analyst, PMB 407701, Nashville, Tennessee 37240-7701 For further questions regarding prior degrees, please visit: registrar.vanderbilt.edu/academicrecords/international-degrees.php - 6.
 R.N.
 License.
 An unencumbered Registered Nurse's license must be presented. - 7.
 National Certification.
 CNM, CNS, CRNA and NP applicants must have national board certification in their areas of specialty.
 National certification for nursing administration, healthcare leadership or nursing informatics applicants is desirable but not required.
 Applicant to the D.N.P.
 Executive Leadership track with a degree other than a master of science in nursing (M.S.N.) must be certified or eligible to be certified by one of the organizations listed in the D.N.P.
 Executive Leadership section.
 Applicants without national certification will be evaluated individually and may be required to pursue a post-master's certificate in an advanced practice specialty.
-Vanderbilt MSN or postmaster's NP or CNM graduates who are seamlessly progressing to DNP courses must obtain national certification before enrolling in NURS 8015.
+Vanderbilt M.S.N. or post-master's NP or CNM graduates who are seamlessly progressing to D.N.P. courses must obtain national certification before enrolling in NURS 8015.

-- 8. Advanced Practice Registered Nurse (APRN) designation.
+- Advanced Practice Registered Nurse (APRN) designation.
 Applicants who are an NP, CNM, or CRNA must have APRN designation in state of residence and state or states of clinical practice.
 APRN designation is optional for CNSs. - 9.
 Interview.
+After a preliminary review of the application, prospective students may be contacted to schedule a telephone interview.